-Section 15 Renew ActiveTM Terms and Conditions
+Section 15 Renew Active® Terms and Conditions

-Eligibility Requirements ------------- --------------
+Eligibility requirements

-Only members enrolled in a participating Medicare Plan insured by UnitedHealthcare Insurance Company ("UnitedHealthcare") and affiliates are eligible for the Renew Active program ("Program"), which includes, without limitation, access to standard fitness memberships at participating gyms/fitness locations, online fitness and cognitive providers, digital communities, events, classes and discounts for meal delivery at no additional cost.
-By enrolling in the Program, you hereby accept and agree to be bound by these Renew Active Terms and Conditions.

-Enrollment Requirements

-Membership and participation in the Program is voluntary.
-You must enroll in the Program according to the instructions provided on this website.
-Once enrolled, you must obtain your confirmation code and use it when signing up for any Program services.
-Provide your confirmation code when visiting a participating gym/fitness location to receive standard membership access at no additional cost, registering with an online fitness and/or cognitive providers, joining the Fitbit® Community for Renew Active, and to gain access to included discounts.
-Please note, that by using your confirmation code, you are electing to disclose that you are a Renew Active member with a participating UnitedHealthcare Medicare plan.
-Program enrollment is on an individual basis and the Program's waived monthly membership rate for standard membership services at participating gyms and fitness locations is only applicable to individual memberships.

-You are responsible for any and all non-covered services and/or similar fee-based products

-You are responsible for any and all non-covered services and/or similar fee-based products and services offered by Program service providers (including, without limitation, gym/fitness centers, digital fitness offerings, digital cognitive providers, Fitbit, and other third party service offerings made available through the Program), including, without limitation, fees associated with personal training sessions, specialized classes, enhanced facility membership levels beyond the basic or standard membership level, and meal delivery.
+Only members enrolled in a participating Medicare Plan insured by UnitedHealthcare Insuran Company ("UnitedHealthcare") and affiliates are eligible for the Renew Active program ("Program"), which includes, without limitation, access to standard fitness memberships at participating gyms/fitness locations, online fitness and cognitive providers, digital communitie in-person and virtual events, clubs, classes and discounts for meal delivery at no additional cost. ☐ By enrolling in the Program, you hereby accept and agree to be bound by these terms and conditions.
+Enrollment requirements ☐ Membership and participation in the Program is voluntary. □ You must enroll in the Program according to the instructions provided on this website.
+Once enrolled, you must obtain your confirmation code and provide it when requested to sign up for any Program services.
+Provide your confirmation code when requested when visiting a participating gym/fitness location to receive standard membership access at no additional corregistering with an online fitness and/or cognitive providers, joining the Fitbit® Community for Renew Active, and to gain access to included discounts.
+Please note, that by using your confirmation code, you are electing to disclose that you are a Renew Active member with a participating UnitedHealthcare Medicare plan. ost, ☐ Program enrollment is on an individual basis and the Program's waived monthly membership rate for standard membership services at participating gyms and fitness locations is only applicable to individual memberships.
+You are responsible for any and all non-covered services and/or similar fee-based products a services offered by Program service providers (including, without limitation, gym/fitness centers, digital fitness offerings, digital cognitive providers, Fitbit, and other third party service offerings made available through the Program), including, without limitation, fees associated with personal training sessions, specialized classes, enhanced facility membership levels beyond the basic or standard membership level, and meal delivery.
 Fitness membership equipment, classes, personalized fitness plans, caregiver access and events may vary by location.
 Access to gym and fitness location network may vary by location and plan.

-Liability Waiver

-Always s seek the advice (of a do ctor pric r to b eginning an exercise program or making changes to your li ifestyle c r health n care r outine.

-□ Certain services, discounts, classes, events, and online fitness offerings are provided by affiliates of UnitedHealthcare or other third parties not affiliated with UnitedHealthcare.
-Participation in these third-party services is subject to your acceptance of their respective terms and policies.
+3 Liability waiver ☐ Always seek the advice of a doctor prior to beginning an exercise program or making change to your lifestyle or health care routine.
+S □ Certain services, discounts, classes, events, and online fitness offerings are provided by affiliates of UnitedHealthcare or other third parties not affiliated with UnitedHealthcare.
+Participation in these third-party services are subject to your acceptance of their respective terms and policies.
 UnitedHealthcare and its respective subsidiaries are not responsible for the services or information provided by third parties.
 The information provided through these services is for informational purposes only and is not a substitute for the advice of a doctor.
-UnitedHealthcare and its respective subsidiaries and affiliates do not endorse and are not responsible for the services or information provided by third parties, the content on any linked site, or for any injuries you may sustain while participating in any activities under the Program.
+UnitedHealthcare and its respective subsidiaries and affiliates do not endorse and are not responsible for the services or information provided by third parties, the content on any linked site, or for any injuries you may sustain while participating in any activities under the Program d

-Other Requirements
+Other requirements